-Over the last few years, we have been in a low inflation environment, with low interest rates.
-As we are entering 2022-23, this is changing.
-Inflationary pressures are increasing costs.
-In order to continue to provide services and deliver infrastructure, it is important that rates increase to keep pace with costs.
+We are currently experiencing a period of high inflation - the highest in 30 years - and inflationary pressures are increasing costs.
+In order to continue to provide services and deliver infrastructure, it is important that rates increase to try and keep pace with costs.